darnrain/Lemon-Drop-Hi-Res-audio-source-code/README.md

 ### How did you calculate the maximum ammount of channels the QuadDAC can handel?

 Let me jump in real quick and let you know that these are my notes directly from the mixer_paths file.
 So they may not make sense to everyone.
 This is how I came up with the number 16 for bass, treble and mid-range, 16 divided by 4 = 4 there are 4 DACs.
-Each DAC needs to have an RX and TX, times that by two for stereo = 4.
+Each DAC needs to have an RX and TX, times that by two for stereo 2 X 2= 4.
 When I am making notes about my programing, I'm extremely direct and precise.<br>

 This is how I calculated the amount of mixer paths to program in for True Native Mode for the QuadDAC.
 Bass, mid-range and treble all require 16 mixer paths each for a QuadDAC.
 So 16 X 3 = 48 then for a QuadDAC you want to times 48 X 16 = 768.
 So 768 is our magic number.<br>